 Serious damage was inflicted on the temple by Sulla’s sack of Athens in 86 BC.
 While looting the city, Sulla seized some of the incomplete columns and transported them back to Rome, where they were re-used in the Temple of Jupiter on the Capitoline Hill.
 Further work was carried out during Augustus’ reign, but it was not until the accession of Hadrian in the 2nd century AD that the project was finally completed about 638 years after it had begun.
 Hadrian attended its dedication ceremony in the winter of AD 131.

 Today, only fifteen of the 104 massive 17.25 meters high columns (57 ft) remain standing.
-A sixteenth column was blown over by a fierce windstorm in 1852 and was left where it fell.
+A sixteenth column from the Temple of Zeus was torn down by the Voevode of Athens in 1759 and was left where it fell.
 According to Pausanias the cella housed a colossal chryselephantine (ivory and gold) statue of Zeus which “[exceeded] all other statues in size except the Colossi of Rhodes and Rome” (1.18.6).
 Pausanias also tells about a colossal statue of Hadrian erected by the Athenians behind the temple.

 Hadrian was therefore associated with Zeus and received the epithet “Olympios” (Ἁδριανὸν Ὀλύμπιον).
 While the temple was originally dedicated to Zeus, in effect it became a centre for the imperial cult.
 Zeus and Hadrian who were worshipped here as symbomoi theoi (sharing the same altar) and the enclosure was adorned by a large number of statues and dedications.
 More than 50 bases for Hadrian have been found in Athens, 30 of these in the Olympieion alone.